 This condition establishes a trip cap for the overall development of 514 AM and 963 PM peak-hour trips.
-In a memorandum dated April 26, 2019 (Masog to Bishop), the Transportation Planning Section indicated that the development proposed by this site plan conforms to the trip cap condition.
+The Planning Board found that the development proposed by this site plan conforms to the trip cap condition.

 7. Prior to the issuance of any commercial building permits within the subject property under Phase II, all required road improvements shall (a) have full financial assurances, (b) have been permitted for construction through the operating agency's access permit process, and (c) have an agreed-upon timetable for construction with the appropriate operating agency.